MagiFeeney/MagiOPT/README.md

 ## Why MagiOPT?

 - Unified framework for both uncontrained and constrained optimization
-- Efficient and empowered by automatic differentiation engine of Pytorch
+- Efficient and powered by PyTorch's automatic differentiation engine
-- Use-friendly and modifiable whenever you want
+- User-friendly and easily modifiable
-- Visualizable for both surface (or curve) and contour plot
+- Visualization for both curve (or surface) and contour plots

 ## Installation
 ```